Why is Gaza’s al-Shifa Hospital so important for the Israeli army?

 Al-Shifa kept its internet connectivity at times when the rest of Gaza was cut off by Israel, so it has also been a hot spot for journalists, some of whom are trapped there now.
 The hospital’s director and its doctors and staff have been providing constant updates whenever possible, often rejecting Israeli claims – like one on Wednesday that it had allowed aid into the hospital.

 For some Palestinians, the hospital has become a symbol of strength and standing up to a militarily stronger force that shows little restraint.
-Images of killed babies and maimed children that have been broadcast from inside the hospital to the world have inspired many millions to take to the streets in support of Palestinians.
+Images of dead babies and maimed children that have been broadcast from inside the hospital to the world have inspired many millions to take to the streets in support of Palestinians.

 Why is Israel doing this?